-31.4.1 Any person including a registered student, former student, graduate of the University or applicant may raise a complaint.
-In the case of a complaint raised jointly, a lead person shall be identified who will represent those raising the complaint.
+- 29.4.1 Any person including a registered student, former student, graduate of the University or applicant may raise a complaint.
+In the case of a complaint raised jointly, a lead person shall be identified who will represent those raising the complaint. - 29.4.2 A complaint from a registered student shall not normally be considered if it is received more than 12 months after the last incident to which the complaint refers.
+If the complainant is not a student, or is a former student, the complaint shall not normally be considered more than 6 months after the last incident to which the complaint refers.
+An extension to this time limit shall be granted only where the Clerk of Senate accepts as reasonable, the explanation for the delay in presenting the complaint. - 29.4.3 It may be appropriate for a complaint against a student by a member of staff to be considered under the Harassment Policy and Procedures for staff provided by the Human Resources Department:

-- 31.4.2 A complaint shall not normally be considered if it is received after 12 months of the last incident to which the complaint refers or after 6 months if the complainant has left the institution, whichever is the earlier.
-An extension to this time limit shall be granted only where the Clerk of Senate accepts as reasonable, the explanation for the delay in presenting the complaint. - 31.4.3 It may be appropriate for a complaint against a student by a member of staff to be considered under the Harassment Policy and Procedures for staff provided by the Human Resources Department:
+www.gla.ac.uk/services/humanresources/harassment_policy.htm

-www.gla.ac.uk/services/humanresources/harassment\policy.htm
+29.4.4 A complaint raised by a student against a member of staff shall normally be considered under this Complaints Procedure.

-31.4.4 A complaint raised by a student against a member of staff shall normally be considered under this Complaints Procedure.
+29.5 Extent of Authority of the Complaints Procedure

-31.5 Extent of Authority of the Complaints Procedure
+- 29.5.1 A complaint which is upheld in whole or in part may result in a revision to University policy or procedure or an alteration to the practice of an academic department, administrative department or support service.
+It may result in a change to supervisory, teaching or assessment arrangements. - 29.5.2 A complaint, even if upheld, will not result in a change to an academic decision.
+If this is the desired outcome, the matter should be referred to the Faculty Appeals Committee. - 29.5.3 A complaint against a student, even if upheld, shall not lead directly to the imposition of a penalty but may be referred to the Senior Senate Assessor for Discipline for investigation under the Code of Discipline.

-- 31.5.1 A complaint which is upheld in whole or in part may result in a revision to University policy or procedure or an alteration to the practice of an academic department, administrative department or support service.
-It may result in a change to supervisory, teaching or assessment arrangements. - 31.5.2 A complaint, even if upheld, will not result in a change to an academic decision.
-If this is the desired outcome, the matter should be referred to the Faculty Appeals Committee. - 31.5.3 A complaint against another student, even if upheld, shall not lead directly to the imposition of a penalty but may be referred to the Senior Senate Assessor for Discipline for investigation under the Code of Discipline. - 31.5.4 A complaint against a member of staff, even if upheld, shall not lead directly to disciplinary action but may be referred to the Director of the Human Resources Department for investigation under the appropriate procedure.
+29.5.4 A complaint against a member of staff, even if upheld, shall not lead directly to disciplinary action but may be referred to the Director of the Human Resources Department for investigation under the appropriate procedure.

-31.6 Informal Consideration of a Complaint
+29.6 Informal Consideration of a Complaint